 All undergraduate and graduate curricula have been revised in line with the principles and values of the Bologna Process as established by the Leuven Communique of 2009.

 Given its goal to operate and compete at the highest levels internationally, the faculty's long-term goal is to expand its range of accreditations, not only from national organizations, but also from international accrediting bodies, especially from the more selective and prestigious ones.

 The Faculty of Arts and Sciences aims, in line with EMU's policy of internationalization, to increase the number of international students in its undergraduate and postgraduate programs.
 We also aim to increase the proportion of foreign members of the faculty, which has traditionally been high in the Faculty of Arts and Sciences.
 Furthermore, the Faculty is making efforts to expand the existing collaborations with other international universities, institutes, and research centers.

 The goals and objectives of the Faculty of Arts and Sciences are as follows:

-- To educate the students in becoming well-equipped, creative and productive individuals who are ethically responsible professionals.
+- To educate the students in becoming well-equipped, self-confident, and productive individuals who are ethically responsible professionals.